wkliao/HEP/NOvA/Nov 20 meeting note.md

 | 128 | 21,060 | 7,228 | 8 |
 | 256 | 34,884 | 7,260 | 16 |
 | 512 | 62,532 | 7,275 | 31 |
-* Different datasets may behave differently.
+* Prof. Liao mentioned the URL of our repo https://github.com/NU-CUCIS/ph5concat/tree/master/case_study with the C program that can report some chunk contention statistics.
+Marc suggested adding features, such as to find which chunks are shared a lot, because different datasets may behave differently.

 ## Ideas to improve the PandAna I/O performance
 * Faster methods for reading "evt.seq"